winglang/wing/rfcs/sprint8.md

     await this._bucket.put(id, s)
   }
   async public ~update(id: str, task: Task): boolean {
-    /* META comment on this._bucket.get(id)
+    /**
+     * Meta: cloud.Bucket.get(id).exists
+     *  We should be getting some FileGetResponse from the get command
-     *  assuming we get a null if the file doesn't exists, but I think it is not good enough because there are differnt
+     *  getting just a file is or null if the file doesn't feel good enought
-     *  type of resposnse for a file to not exists:
+     *  because there are different reasons for a file not to exists, for example
      *    404 - we know it does not exists
      *    403 - we don't know if it does not exists because we don't have permissions to know :)
-     **/
-    if !(await this._bucket.get(id))
-      return false;
+     *
+     *  Hence we need to return some some FileGetResponse which includeds { exists: boolean }
+     *  for this excersize we can implement only that portion of the API **/ if !(await this._bucket.get(id)).exists) return false;
     await this.save()
     return true;
   }

   async public ~delete(id: str): boolean {
+    /**
+     * Meta cloud.Bucket.delete(id:str): FileDeleteResponse
-    let response =  await this._bucket.delete(id)
+     *  Following the same logic as before we will return { delete: boolean } object **/ let response =  await this._bucket.delete(id) return response.deleted
-    return response.status == 200
   }
 }